Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 Notice, how "Finally" is printed before the last element "5".
 It happens because our `main` function in this example is a coroutine that we start with [runBlocking] coroutine builder.
-Our main coroutine receives on the channel using `for (x in source)` statement.
+Our main coroutine receives on the channel using `source.consumeEach { ... }` expression.
 The main coroutine is _suspended_ while it waits for the source to emit an item.
 When the last item is emitted by `Flowable.range(1, 5)` it _resumes_ the main coroutine, which gets dispatched onto the main thread to print this